o2gy84/o2logger/README.md

 o2logger::Logger::impl().setOptionLogLevel(0);             // [0-5], by default it is 0
 o2logger::Logger::impl().setOptionSyslog("myprog", true);  // write into syslog, default false
 ```
+So, o2logger at least:
+ - can set loglevel
+ - can write into syslog or stdout

 ## Severety
 ```